 Respondents are grouped into three categories based on their score:

-Hundreds of the nation’s most customer-focused companies have since adopted the NPS including Southwest Airlines, Apple, Enterprise rent-a-car, and more – using the NPS as a metric to set company wide benchmarks aimed at improving the overall client experience.
+Hundreds of customer-focused companies have since adopted the NPS including Southwest Airlines, Apple, Enterprise Rent-A-Car, eBay, Zappos and many others.
+They are using the NPS as a metric to set company-wide benchmarks aimed at improving the overall client experience.

-Rocket Referrals has expanded on the NPS – using it not only as a yardstick to measure client loyalty – but also as a vehicle to uncover promoters and directly influence positive behavior.
-High response rates provide useful data allowing for tailored communication that drives client feedback, testimonials, online reviews, and word-of-mouth referrals.
+Rocket Referrals has expanded on the NPS—using it not only as a yardstick to measure client loyalty—but also to uncover promoters and directly influence positive behavior.
+High response rates provide useful data allowing for tailored communication that drives client feedback, testimonials, online reviews and word-of-mouth referrals.

 How is the NPS calculated?

 The overall NPS for a company is calculated by subtracting the percentage of detractors from the percentage of promoters.
 This provides a score ranging from -100 to +100.

 The NPS is a direct measurement of client loyalty and is: